A lot of old forties and fifties print ads. Hilariously sexist, always manly.

 God himself could not sink this game!

 Correction: The only possible way God himself could sink this game would be by destroying the entire planet Earth by blasting it down to it's component atoms, then hurling said atoms into the sun, then throwing the atom filled sun into a black hole.
 Then probably throwing that black hole into another black hole.
 But that would be cheating.
 And it still probably wouldn't work.
-Bitch.** In the grim dark future of the 41st millennium, even the nuns walk around with flamethrowers and pistols that shoot miniature rockets.
+Bitch.

 A third-person shooter of the universe is being created, starring the Space Marines (Titled Space Marine too, actually).
 The manliness of the game has already shown with footage of the Player Character jumping off the air transport he's on effortlessly when it was hit and losing altitude.